January 12, 1917

 December 22, 1917

-Initial construction of Camp Jackson completed, and the construction company hired to build the cantonment turned over the entire camp to the Army.
+Initial construction of Camp Jackson completed.
+Hardaway Contracting turned over the entire camp to the Army.

 Camp Jackson had a total military strength of 42,498.
 In six months time 1,519 buildings had been constructed, and a total of $8,897,375 had been spent on constructing the camp, without including the cost of road building, electric, and plumbing subcontractors.

-Camp Jackson had the largest government-operated laundry in the country.
+Camp Jackson had the largest government-operated laundry facility in the country.

 May 18, 1918

-With no warning, 200 people fell ill with the Spanish Influenza.
+Spanish Influenza claimed its first death at Camp Jackson.
 By the time the plague ran its course, more than 5,000 people had been treated and 300 had died from the disease at Camp Jackson.

 November 11, 1918